deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 He chitters somewhere below the baritone, then looks wistfully at the grey fur developing along the outside of his brutish forearms.

 *“That’s true!
-I’m over fifty now and for Gaoian males, especially brownies, and most especialiest [sic] for hypermales like me, that’s pretty damn old.
+I’m over fifty now and for Gaoian males, especially brownies, and most especiallyest [sic] for hypermales like me, that’s pretty damn old.
 But my doctors tell me I’m in perfect health and that I probably got super lucky with my sire and dam.
 If I get too weak I’ll step down, but honestly…That ain’t going to be any time soon, probably.”*

 I can believe it.